ColdIV/vdlcss/README.md

 # vdlcss
 A small css file which can be used for small website projects without having to touch the styles too much.

+__Note__: This is mainly (only?) used by me, so I usually add things when I need them.
+Thus there may be many changes between versions.
+I do not recommend blindly updating.
+You can always check the [website](https://vdlcss.cldv.org) to see how the current version looks like.

 ## Usage
 Just include `vdlcss-min.css` in your HTML, and you are good to go!